DiamondJack/CCPC2018QHD/day0/flag/statement/en.md

 We have a private variable $x$ in the generation, which equals to $seed$ initially.
 When you call for a random number ranged from $[l,r]$, the generation transforms $x$ into $\left(50268147x+6082187\right)\ mod\ 100000007$.
 And then, it returns $x\ mod\ \left(r-l+1 \right)+l$.

-The first line contains a single integer $T$ refers to the number of test cases.
+The first line contains a single integer $T$ referring to the number of test cases.

-For each test case, there is a single line contains 3 integers $n,m,seed$.
+For each test case, there is a single line containing 3 integers $n,m,seed$.

 Then, you need to generate the $n$ flags' colors one by one.